devfile/devfile-web/libs/docs/src/docs/no-version/adding-a-stack-yaml-file.md

 ---
-title: Adding a stack YAML file
+title: Adding a stack yaml file
-description: Adding a stack YAML file
+description: Adding a stack yaml file
 ---

 To include multiple stack versions in a particular stack, place the